coatless-quarto/pyodide/README.md

 # Pyodide Code Extension for Quarto HTML Documents

 **We're working on finalizing the Quarto extension.
-We expect this to be completed before the end of December 2023.**
+We expect this to be completed shortly.**

 This extension enables an interactive Python code cell powered by [pyodide](https://pyodide.org/en/stable/) in a Quarto HTML document.